 - r.
-A Trade Charge Money Order mislaid, lost or destroyed after the collection of the Trade Charge shall be replaced by a duplicate, or by an authority to pay, after proof by the two Post Offices that the Order has not been paid. - 2.
-Trade Charge Money Orders which it has not been possible to deliver to the payees within the period of validity fixed by the special Money Order Agreement between the two Post Offices shall, at the expiration of the period of validity, be receipted by the Post Office of the country of payment and claimed from the Post Office which issued them. - 3.
-Trade Charge Money Orders which have been delivered to the payees, and of which the payees have not claimed payment within the period of validity fixed by the Money Order Agreement between the two Post Offices, shall be replaced by authorities to pay.
-These authorities to pay shall be drawn up by the Post Office which collected the Trade Charges, as soon as it has been able to ascertain that the original Orders have not been paid within the period of validity, and shall be receipted by the other Post Office, which shall claim the amounts due in the first account rendered after their receipt. - 4.
+A Trade Charge Money Order mislaid, lost or destroyed after the collection of the Trade Charge shall be replaced by a duplicate, or by an authority to pay, after proof by the two Post Offices that the Order has not been paid or refunded. - 2.
+Trade Charge Money Orders which it has not been possible to deliver to the payees within twelve months shall, at the expiration of the period of validity, be receipted by the Post Office of the country of payment and claimed from the Post Office which issued them. - 3.
+Trade Charge Orders which have been delivered to the payees, and of which the payees have not claimed payment within twelve months shall be replaced by authorities to pay.
+These authorities to pay shall be drawn up by the Post Office which collected the Trade Charges, as soon as it has been able to ascertain that the original Orders have not been paid within the period of validity and shall be receipted by the other Post Office which shall claim the amounts due in the first account rendered after their receipt. - 4.
 The Post Office issuing a Trade Charge Money Order shall notify the other Post Office if the Order is not claimed within the period of validity. - 5.
-A Trade Charge Money Order of which payment cannot be effected in consequence of any irregularity in completion by the office of destination of the parcel shall be returned as soon as possible to that Office, officially registered, for correction.
+A Trade Charge Money Order of which payment cannot be effected in consequence of any irregularity in completion by the Office of destination of the parcel shall be returned as soon as possible to that Office, officially registered, for correction.